belcurv/medium/articles/modular_js_3.md

 | index.html
 ```

+In this article, we'll be working mainly in the root of our project folder.

 ###Initialization

 Before we can install and use Gulp, we need NPM to initialize our project.
-Open a terminal, navigate to your project's root directory and enter the following command:
+Open a terminal, navigate to your project's root directory and issue the following:

-`$ npm init -y`
+`npm init -y`

-If you omit the `-y` flag, NPM will ask you a series of questions about your project.
-The the `-y` flag accepts all the default answers to those questions.
-A new file has been created in your project's root directory: `package.json`.
+You can omit the `-y` flag and NPM will ask you a series of questions about your project.
+The the `-y` just tells NPM to accept all the default answers. `npm init` creates a new `package.json` file in your project's root directory.
 It lists several properties of your application (all based on the answers to `npm init`'s questions).
 We will not need to edit this file manually.

 ###Gulp

 Gulp is a Node.js _task runner_.
-It can perform a wide variety of tasks by itself, but will need to install some plugins to enable Gulp to do the work we need.
-Gulp installs using NPM and is run from terminal commands.
+It can perform some tasks on its own, but we will need to install some plugins before Gulp can solve the problems descrived in the introduction.

-There are three phases to installing Gulp.
-We install the global module first, then a local per-project module, and finally any plugin modules we need.
-If you get errors installing Gulp globally, you may need to elevate your user priviledges.
-For example, in a Debian/Ubuntu environment you need to preface the installation command with `sudo`.
-You do not need elevated priviledges to install the local Gulp package or any of the plugins we will be using.
+Gulp is run from the command line and installs using NPM.
+There are three phases to installing Gulp: install the global module first, then a local per-project module, and finally any plugins Gulp needs.

+>You may need elevated priviledges to instal Gulp globally.
+You'll know if the installation results in errors!
+In a Debian/Ubuntu environment you need to preface the installation command with `sudo`.
+You do not need elevated priviledges to install the _local_ Gulp package or any of the plugins we need.

-Install Gulp globally first:
+Install Gulp globally with the following command (`sudo` if needed):

-`$ sudo npm install gulp-cli -g`
+`npm install gulp-cli -g`

-The `-g` flag instrcuts NPM to install the package globally - it will be available to use in any other file/folder path on your computer.
+The `-g` flag instrcuts NPM to install the package globally - it will be available to use in any other project.
 Once that has finished, install Gulp locally.
 Make sure you are still in your demo project's root folder, and issue the following command:

-`$ npm install gulp --save-dev`
+`npm install gulp --save-dev`

 The `--save-dev` command-line switch tells NPM to register the package as a _developer dependency_ in `package.json`.
-We will use that switch when installing all of the Gulp plugins as well.
+We will use that switch again when installing all of our Gulp plugins.

-If you open `package.json` now, you'll find that NPM has added a new `"devDependencies" : {...}` property with "gulp" listed as its sole dependency.
-All of our plugins will be registered here as we install them.
+If you open `package.json` now, you'll see that NPM has added a new `"devDependencies" : {...}` property with "gulp" listed as its sole dependency.
+All of our various plugins will be registered here as we install them.
 Let's do that now.

 We need the following plugins: